leeskelvin/upsilon/README.md

 ## papers

 A routine to display, search and access all papers stored on a machine via a bibtex.rds file generated via getbib.

+## Renviron/Rprofile

+Default R files, to be symbolically linked to in the home directory.